Inside the Alice Camera: why its maker thinks it's the future of mirrorless cameras

 So why should creators buy the Alice Camera over those tried-and-tested alternatives?
 "First of all, it uses the Micro Four Thirds system, so it'll have a larger sensor than those sorts of cameras, particularly the DJI one.
 And it'll have the interchangeable lens mount, which is a huge advantage over many of those cameras.
 The Micro Four Thirds mount in particular is extremely flexible and you can adapt a whole bunch of other systems to it, including vintage lenses, which is really fun," said Liam Donovan.

-There have been Micro Four Thirds vlogging cameras before too, though, so what else is new on the Alice Camera?
+But there have been Micro Four Thirds vlogging cameras before too, so what else is new on the Alice Camera?
 "The optical system is one major advantage – the other is computational photography.
 We're doing the sort of computational photography that you will find in a high-end smartphone, but we're doing it on our professional quality optical system with a very large sensor," he added.

 "And we think this is going to offer some quite significant advantages to filmmakers in terms of the quality of the image and video they will get straight out of camera.
 Wrapping that up will be the kind of improvements in workflow that you get from the integration with a smartphone, it will provide a different experience to other cameras," he claimed.